visig9/lolinote-spec/spec-2.0.md

     city-map.jpg            # This is a valid note. title: "city-map", content_type: "jpg"
 ```

-The another restriction is *Simple Note* not accept the *Main Filename* use the keyword `index`.
+Here is a restriction: *Simple Note* not allow the *Main Filename* use the keyword `index`.
 This is a reserve word for *Complex Note*.
 See below.